rust-lang/book/src/ch09-02-recoverable-errors-with-result.md

 }
 ```

+This code has the same behavior as that of Listing 9-5 but doesn't contain any
-Come back to this example after you’ve read Chapter 13, and look up the
+`match` expressions and is a bit cleaner to read.
+Come back to this example
+after you’ve read Chapter 13, and look up the `unwrap_or_else` method in the
-`unwrap_or_else` method in the standard library documentation.
-There’s many
+standard library documentation.
+There’s many more of these methods that can
-more of these methods that can clean up huge nested `match` expressions when
-dealing with errors.
+clean up huge nested `match` expressions when dealing with errors.

 ### Shortcuts for Panic on Error: `unwrap` and `expect`